Libretto-ZFort/api/README.md

 ## Configuration:
 Application use `OPENAI_API_KEY`.
-It should be written in `.env` Model for interation with chatGPT should defind in `.env` too.
+It should be written in `.env` Model for interation with chatGPT should defined in `.env` too.
 Example of file is provided in `.env.example`

 ## Run API server: